-When your car gets repossessed, or you give it up voluntarily, the lender may ask you to pay a deficiency balance.
-A deficiency balance covers the difference between the debt you owe and the car’s value.
+When your car is repossessed or you give it up voluntarily, the lender may ask you to pay a deficiency balance.
+A deficiency balance covers the difference between your debt and the car’s value.

 The lender has a right to collect this deficiency balance.
 If you don’t pay it, the lender may take further action.
 It can sell your debt to a collection agency, and you may have a lawsuit filed against you, resulting in wage garnishment or a lien on your other property.

 If you can’t pay the deficiency balance on your car debt, your best bet is to talk to the lender as soon as possible.
 They may work with you to negotiate your debt or set up a payment plan.